 We used to watch the weather to pick the best day of our trip to visit Disneyland, so our schedule would be flexible, even with potential, last-minute changes.
 But with the new Disneyland park reservation system, we need to be prepared for any weather since we made our reservations weeks, or even months, in advance.
 It may be harder to switch days last minute, especially during busier periods such as spring break, summer and the holidays.
 Our tadpoles find that their favorite Disneyland snacks can make up for less-than-perfect weather.

 Let’s take a look at the average temperatures over a 10-year period for highs, lows and rainy days.
 Note: The following temperatures are measured by the Fahrenheit scale.

 Average high: 67 degrees; average low: 52 degrees; average rainy days: 5 days

 Believe it or not, January is one of our favorite months to visit Disneyland.
 The weather can vary from year to year as some Januarys are rainier than others.
 We are seeing rainier than usual weather in early 2023, so be prepared by watching the forecast.
-There are usually many clear, sunshiny days in January.
+There are usually many clear, sunshiny days in January as well.
 This is what we call spirit jersey weather.
 If I can be comfortable in my Disneyland spirit jersey without having to move to short sleeves or add a layer (except for nighttime), I am a hoppy frog.
 (A spirit jersey, for those who don't know, is a souvenir long-sleeved heavy t-shirt that usually reads "Disneyland" across the shoulders, but not always.
 It is popular attire at Disneyland.
 It's that comfortable place between a t-shirt and sweatshirt.)